Team Merazonia

 Founder & Director

-Frank worked as a journalist in The Netherlands before setting sail to South America in 2002.
-He travelled the continent extensively and wrote articles, but his life changing experience came while volunteering at wildlife rescue centres.
-With a lot of hands-on experience, various courses, a couple of scratches and the strong desire to remain outside the office, he decided to give shape to Merazonia – a centre that focuses on the actual rehabilitation of wildlife in their natural habitat.
-Frank still writes occasionally, and contributed in 2023 to the (Dutch) book "The feature of the Amazon".
+Frank first set sail to South America in 2002.
+He travelled the continent extensively, but his life changing experience came while volunteering at wildlife rescue centres himself, adding a lot of hands-on experience (and a couple of scratches) to his resume.
+A few years later, he decided to give shape to Merazonia – a centre that focuses on the actual rehabilitation of wildlife in their natural habitat.
+He spent many years ploughing through the mud alongside staff and volunteers, building facilities and feeding animals.

 Jungle experience